-The impact of storms with accompanying strong winds or snow can be very disruptive, especially in our rural communities.
+We capture the effects of severe weather in some of our existing risks such as flooding and wildfires but the impact of storms with accompanying strong winds or snow can be very disruptive, especially in our rural communities.
 It can also impact on our response times.
 Where storms lead to felled trees and power lines our firefighters can be called to assist other agencies in the aftermath.
 This is a risk we are monitoring closely and will add in the future if the data supports this.